 World in a Jar

-The challenge in World in a Jar comes from surviving on a series of tiny worlds encased in jars.
+In World in a Jar you must survive on a series of tiny worlds encased in jars.
 Each floating glass prison contains a unique biome, containing a mix of pure survival and adventure map gameplay.
-There’s an ethereal stillness to these captured environments that makes World in a Jar a must-see map.
+There is an ethereal stillness to these captured environments that makes World in a Jar a must-play Minecraft map.

 Ant Farm Survival

-For everyone who’s ever wondered what it would be like to find yourself trapped in an ant farm, the tellingly-named Ant Farm Survival provides a flawed template for what you’re likely encounter – you’ll want to conduct more scientific research elsewhere.
+Ever wondered what it would be like to find yourself trapped in an ant farm?
+Ant Farm Survival provides a flawed template for what you would encounter – perhaps conduct more scientific research elsewhere.
 Divided into increasingly challenging sections, this unique survival map boasts a heap of challenges and some deviously claustrophobic level design.

-Roleplayers looking to take on the mantle of Sandra Bullock or George Clooney need look no further than Deadly Orbit, a space-themed survival map set aboard the International Space Station.
-It takes its Gravity inspiration literally, in the sense that there is lots of gravity as opposed to none at all, but even though there’s no floating in the abyss here, the hollowness of space can certainly be felt.
-There are a number of tasks to complete with the limited resources to be found on the ISS, including fighting off mobs that seem to have learned how to survive without air.
+Roleplayers that fancy themselves a pixelated Sandra Bullock or George Clooney need look no further than Deadly Orbit, a space-themed survival map set aboard the International Space Station.
+It takes its Gravity inspiration literally: there is lots of gravity as opposed to none at all.
+But even though there is no floating in the abyss here, the hollowness of space can certainly be felt.

-One of Planet Impossible’s goals is to ‘tame a dinosaur’, which is all you really need to know about it.
-If you do need any further persuading, though, Planet Impossible is a Mad Max-like wasteland and the final destination of your crashed spaceship.
-Tasked with surviving ten days, you’ll need to explore the world and discover evidence of humans who may have settled here before you.
+One of Planet Impossible’s goals is to ‘tame a dinosaur’, which is all you really need to know, really.
+However, if you do need any further persuading, Planet Impossible is a Mad Max wasteland and the final destination of your crashed spaceship.
+Tasked with surviving ten days, you need to explore the world and discover evidence of erstwhile human settlers.

-Washed up in the Arctic tundra with nothing but your own body to rely on, Arctic demands that you set up digs in the desolate ice fields and gradually build a thriving settlement for you and your survivor pals Jozsef and Mr. Maillet, cultivating crops and maintaining a farm so you can eventually throw the ultimate hot tub party.
-The premise is as silly as they come, but the map is truly beautiful and almost calming in its isolation.
+Washed up in the Arctic tundra with nothing but your own body to rely on, Arctic demands that you set up digs in the desolate ice fields and gradually build a thriving settlement for you and your survivor pals Jozsef and Mr. Maillet.
+By cultivating crops and maintaining a farm you can eventually throw the ultimate hot tub party.
+The premise is as silly as they come, but Arctic is beautiful and calming in its isolation.